bobbingwide/fizzie/README.md

 So far I’ve managed to create:

-- Eight templates
+- Nine templates
-- Thirteen template parts
+- Sixteen template parts

 The templates are: